Kaartikbambhri/resume_k/README.md

 - **PDF version** of my resume

 ## 📂 Files Included
-- `completion certificates` – Ready-to-download resume
+- `Mutiple completition certificates` – Ready-to-download resume

 ## 🚀 How to Use